-I’m not going to claim to be as clever as these ranchers were, but I do accept these people as examples to follow.
-They were intelligent and understood they theory.
+I’m not going to claim to be as clever as these ranchers were, but I do think they give us an example we can follow.
+They were intelligent and understood the theory behind telephone communication.
 They also were practical and could actually make something tangible, something real, with their hands – all while working what anyone would consider a full-time job (ranching or farming).

-Like them, I enjoy getting my hands on new technology, in areas where I have a formal background (my education is primarily in computer science) and where I have the opportunity to learn – and to do interesting things with that technology.
+Like the telephone innovators I described earlier, I enjoy getting my hands on new technology, both in areas where I have a formal background (my education is primarily in computer science) and where I have lots of opportunities to learn – and to do interesting things with that technology.

-This is a place to share some of these discoveries – you’ll find operating system tricks (primarily Linux), digital network musings, and electronics (primarily digital electronics, such as microcontrollers).
+I’ll be sharing some of my discoveries – you’ll find operating system tricks (primarily Linux), digital network musings, and electronics (primarily digital electronics, such as microcontrollers).
 These are my hobbies – while I work professionally for a major internet provider, I do this stuff for fun!
 And I hope to share some of that sense of fun with others.

 I believe it is important to share our passions with other like-minded people.
 And for that reason, I’ve established this blog.
 Please let me know if you have any thoughts about it!
 All I ask is that you be respectful of people – this blog is no place for racism, sexism, homophobia, transphobia, or religious intolerance.